One-Page Decision Tool For Planning Your Sightseeing

 Vienna is particularly rich in Baroque and Art Nouveau treasures, with an exciting and growing number of contemporary collections.
-The city's more than 100 museums include the internationally renown Museum of Fine Art, the Albertina, the Belvedere Vienna, and the Hundertwasserhaus.Learn more about the best Vienna Museums.
+The city's more than 100 museums include the internationally renown Museum of Fine Art, the Albertina, the Belvedere Vienna, and the Hundertwasserhaus.Learn more about the best Museums.

 Did you know that the Vienna coffeehouse culture is recognised by UNESCO?
 The Vienna Coffeehouse Conversations enable travellers to re-invent life at a Vienna café, echoing a time when Sigmund Freud, Gustav Klimt and Stefan Zweig met acquaintances in coffeehouses to exchange ideas and debate.
 You and your fellow travellers will meet with Vienna residents 1:1, guided by an internationally acclaimed conversation concept.
-Besides, having an interesting talk with someone who knows the city intimately will add to your travel experience.More about the Vienna Coffeehouse Conversations, and how to join.
+Besides, having an interesting talk with someone who knows the city intimately will add to your travel experience.More about the Coffeehouse Conversations, and how to join.

 A Vienna attraction for lovers of horses, music, classical culture, for families with horse riding teenagers or smaller kids from three years of age is the Spanish riding school.
 The performances of the baroque Lipizzaner horses in the unique Renaissance tradition of horse riding continue to be popular among visitors from all over the world.More about the Spanish Riding School, performances and bookings.

 Probably the world's best boys choir, the Vienna choir boys have been filling concert halls around the world with their ethereal voices.
 In Vienna, the regularly sing at the Imperial Chapel and the Vienna Philharmonic Orchestra's Musikverein.
-From December 2012, you will have another opportunity to watch them on their native soil, as the Vienna Boys Choir's own new concert hall will open.More about the Vienna Boys Choir, their musical repertoire and where in Vienna to see them.
+From December 2012, you will have another opportunity to watch them on their native soil, as the Vienna Boys Choir's own new concert hall will open.More about the Boys Choir, their musical repertoire and where in Vienna to see them.

 The celebrated baroque horses are the main attraction of the Spanish Riding School.
 They are part of the UNESCO immaterial cultural heritage of Austria.
-You can also visit them at their breeding and training grounds outside Vienna, including a splendid annual open air gala show.
+You can also visit them at their breeding and training grounds outside town, including a splendid annual open air gala show.

 Read more about the Lipizzaner Stallions